open-mmlab/mmdetection3d/docs/tutorials/waymo.md

-# A Brief Tutorial for Waymo Dataset
+# Tutorial 5: Waymo Dataset

 This page provides specific tutorials about the usage of MMDetection3D for waymo dataset.